SHUYUAN66/capstone_epidemiology__web/README.md

 `python run.py test` to start

 ## Processing
 ### Achievements

 We applied our methods to south California.
 We obtained the following results:At US country level (Figure 1), the model is underestimating the number of cases.
-At state and countylevel (Figure 2 and Figure 3), the model is overestimating the number of cases
+At state and countylevel (Figure 2 and Figure 3), the model is overestimating the number of cases.

 ### Problem to Solve